-Premier Health (CSE: PHGI) is a forward-thinking healthcare technology company in Canada that uses software as a service (SaaS) to connect patients, doctors, clinics and pharmacies with the goal of eliminating inefficiencies in the current brick and mortar-based system.
+CloudMD Software & Services (CSE: DOC), previously known as Premier Health, is a forward-thinking healthcare technology company in Canada that uses software as a service (SaaS) to connect patients, doctors, clinics and pharmacies with the goal of eliminating inefficiencies in the current brick and mortar-based system.
 The firm has utilized technology and artificial intelligence to develop programs that offer telemedicine offerings to patients, and in doing so, improving the efficiency and effectiveness of trained medical practitioners.

-The investment thesis for Premier Health is focused on the following main points:
+The investment thesis for CloudMD is focused on the following main points:

 - Access to quality healthcare within Canada has become an increasingly prevalent problem, with patients subjected to long wait times and lost work time.